shubhamg15/shubhamg15.github.io/_posts/2015-12-06-posting-from-tinypress.markdown

 title: First post from tinypress using Jekyll
 layout: post
 ---
-This is my first sample post.
-Could not be uglier than this :)
+This is my first sample post :)